Leaked video shows Tennis Australia boss address Djokovic scandal - NZ Herald

 That was despite the 38-year-old world No. 80 doubles player having already been allowed into the country and even playing an Australian Open warm-up event in Melbourne.

-That is despite the Federal Government informing Tennis Australia prior infections were not covered in its guidelines for medical exemptions.
-Letters from Federal Health Minister Greg Hunt sent to TA in November allegedly show the governing body was aware of this caveat before giving players advice.
+The Federal Government informed Tennis Australia in November that prior infections were not covered in its guidelines for medical exemptions.
+Letters from Federal Health Minister Greg Hunt sent to TA allegedly show the governing body was aware of this caveat before giving players advice.

 Djokovic sent a message to his supporters as he waits to see whether he is successful in overturning the federal government's decision to deport him.